 Drug abuse affects everyone in the family.
 Addicts often use the excuse that they are only hurting themselves, but their families know this isn’t true.
 Meth addiction can cause children to be neglected or abused, partners to shoulder more responsibility and relationships to fall apart.

-When the addict is pregnant, the negative impact of meth abuse on the family is even greater.
-The pregnant woman is risking her unborn child and putting a huge amount of stress on everyone else.
-When the baby is born, the consequences of her addiction could be felt by that child and its family for decades to come.
-Especially if the mother does not get help for her addiction, the family, including the new baby, will suffer.
+The negative impact of meth use on the family is even greater when a meth addict is pregnant.
+The mother is putting her unborn infant at risk and placing a huge amount of stress on the rest of the family.
+When the baby is born, the consequences of meth addiction can have negative repercussions on the child and family for decades to come.
+If the mother did not seek help before giving birth, it is essential that she do so afterward or the family and new baby will suffer.

-A functioning meth addict may be able to carry on with her pregnancy, behaving as if nothing is wrong, but her drug abuse is having a major impact on her unborn baby.
-Meth use during pregnancy has been shown be a risk factor for premature birth, eclampsia and placental abruption, a condition in which the placenta separates from the lining of the uterus.
+A functioning meth addict may be able to carry on with her pregnancy, behaving as if nothing is wrong.
+The harsh reality is that meth use results in major repercussions for the unborn baby.
+Meth use during pregnancy has been shown be a risk factor for premature birth, eclampsia, placental abruption (separation of the placental lining from the uterus), small birth weight, lethargy and heart and brain abnormalities.5

-The effects of meth use during pregnancy also carry through to the child after birth.
-Meth puts babies at risk for low birth weight, brain and heart abnormalities, and lethargy.
-As the child grows, he or she may also suffer from developmental and behavioral issues, including excessive stress, decreased arousal and difficulty paying attention.
-Meth use may even contribute to symptoms similar to ADHD in children.
+The effects of meth use during pregnancy also impact the child long after birth.
+As the child grows, he or she may suffer from developmental, cognitive, behavioral and physical dexterity issues.
+These may include excessive stress, decreased arousal and difficulty paying attention (symptoms similar to attention-deficit hyperactivity disorder).4

 It’s not always easy to ask for help with addiction, especially when pregnant, due to the associated shame and stigma.
 It is the only way, however, for a woman to get clean and protect her baby.
 This not only provides the baby with a healthier start in life, but can also prevent potentially dangerous drug-related maternal health complications.